 French sworn translator in Barcelona — listed at the French Consulate

-• Official MAEC accreditation for the French-Spanish pair (validity in Spain)
+- Official MAEC accreditation for the French-Spanish pair · official validity in Spain

-• Listed in the official French Consulate registry in Barcelona
+- Listed in the registry of the General Consulate of France in Barcelona

-• Fully online service · Notarised physical copy by courier
+- Fully online service · Physical copy by certified courier

 Get your instant quote